haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Senses darkvision 30 ft., passive Perception 10 Languages —
 Challenge 0 (10 XP)
  Spider Climb.
 The spider can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 389

 Hit Points 22 (5d8) Speed 20 ft., climb 20 ft.
 STR DEX CON INT